The improved Skoda Octavia vRS follows a well-established routine. Family hot hatch performance for reasonable money.

 Of course, you want to know how quick the VRS is.
 I did.
 So, being completely useless at suspense, here's the detail.
-The 2.0-litre TSI petrol driving through a six-speed manual gearbox will punt the 220PS petrol Octavia vRS to 62mph in only 6.8 seconds: the 230PS model manages that benchmark a tenth of a second faster and gets an electronic limited slip differential to help get the power down.
+The 2.0-litre TSI petrol driving through a six-speed manual gearbox will punt the 230PS petrol Octavia vRS to 62mph in only 6.7 seconds - or 6.6s with the 245PS version.
 The maximum speed is around 155mph.
 Plump instead for the diesel engine and you're looking at 8.1 seconds to 62mph and a top speed of 144mph.
 There's a six-speed manual gearbox as standard but all models can be specified with a DSG dual clutch transmission if you have a lazy left leg.
 The diesel gets a 4x4 option too.
-Firmer suspension has been fitted to improve body control, as this latest generation Octavia is a significantly bigger car than its predecessor.
-The hatch's ride height has been lowered by 12mm compared to the standard Octavia, with the Octavia vRS estate getting a 13mm drop.
-The design features a heavily revised multi-link axle, as well as an electronic differential lock XDS integrated into the electronic stability control (ESC).
-This function improves the traction of the wheels and reduces the tendency to understeer in fast cornering.
-Electro-mechanical progressive steering provides accuracy and fast responses.
+The sports chassis lowers the body by 15mm, plus the rear track is 30mm wider than before.
+Wheel dimensions range from 18 to 19 inches and there's an ESC stability system with XDS+ electronic inter-wheel lock, for extra cornering traction.
+Buyers also get a 'Performance Mode Select' system which allows throttle feel and steering to be tailored to driving preferences.
+Plus there's an optional 'Performance Sound Generator' if you want a rortier engine note.

 Design and Build